paulwizviz/learn-rust/strings/doc.md

 println!("{}", raw_string_with_quotes);
 ```

+## `str`

-A variable of `str` type represents a type of literal string however by itself cannot be used directly because it's an unsized type.
-You can only use  `&str`, which is a reference to a string slice (or literals). `&str` points to some UTF-8 encoded string data, but it does not own the data.
+This is a slice of strings.
+However, `str` type cannot by itself be directly annotate variables because it is an unsize type.
+You can only annotate with `&str`, which is a reference to a string slice (or literals).

+`&str` points to some UTF-8 encoded string data, but it does not own the data.
 It can point to string literals or slices of `String` types.

 See [working example](./src/strings.rs).